How to Read a Surf Forecast

 Autumn session 6ft at 11 sec Belhaven

-The Tides
+Tides

 Beginner Sunset Session 2ft at 6 sec Belhaven

-Strength of Wind and Direction
+Wind Strength and Direction

 Clean offshore day 2ft at 9 sec

-Swell direction
+Swell Direction

 Location